junxit/us-congress-bills-113/metadata.md

 - 2013-07-10 — The previous question was ordered pursuant to the rule. (consideration: CR H4365)
 - 2013-07-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2013-07-10 — VACATING PROCEEDINGS - Ms. Bass asked unanimous consent to withdraw her request for a recorded vote on the Bass (CA) amendment to the end that the amendment stand disposed of by voice vote.
 Agreed to without objection.
+- 2013-07-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 134.